denxifenn/Nemo_techseries/NemoApp/TESTING_GUIDE.md

 - Token expired:
   - Re-run the REST sign-in command to get a fresh idToken.
 - “User not found” for friends:
-  - Recipient must have registered via backend so a users/{uid} doc exists.
+  - Recipient must exist in Firebase Auth or have signed in at least once so the backend can auto-provision a users/{uid} profile on first login.
+The API also attempts to resolve by email via Firebase Auth and create a minimal users/{uid} document if missing.
 - Capacity errors:
   - Confirm event.maxParticipants and currentParticipants in the event doc.